1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 2. Probabilistic Matching.

-Deterministic matching also known as explicit matching is a method to find the exact match between two sets of data to identify the same user across different channels and devices.
+Deterministic matching, or explicit matching, is a method to find the exact match between two data sets to identify the same user across different channels and devices.
 Users are matched based on the following identifiers:

 • Email address,